K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 > $ cf services
 ```
-Getting services in org system / space space as admin...
+Getting service instances in org system / space dev as admin...
-OK

-name   service      plan                 bound apps   last
+name   offering   plan                bound apps   last operation     broker                    upgrade available
-PS1    Pinpoint     Pinpoint_standard                 create succeeded
+PS1    Pinpoint   Pinpoint_standard                create succeeded   pinpoint-service-broker   no
 ```

 ### <div id='3.4'> 3.4.
 Request for service bind to Sample Web App and check for App

 When the service application is completed, the Sample Web App binds the generated service instance and uses the Pinpoint service in the App.
-*Note: When requesting for service bind, you must be logged in as a user who can request for service bind on the PaaS-TA platform.
+*Note: When requesting for service bind, you must be logged in as a user who can request for service bind on the K-PaaS AP platform.

 - Check manifest fie.